- An API is a set of rules that lets two different software programs talk to each other and share data.

 Imagine you are sitting at a restaurant.
 You are the customer (one app), and the kitchen is the server (another app).
 The waiter is the API.

 An API works exactly the same way.
 When you open a weather app, it doesn't generate weather data itself.
-It sends a request to a weather service's API, which fetches the data and sends it back — all in milliseconds.
+It sends a request to a weather service's API, which fetches the data and sends it back, all in a few milliseconds.

 Why Does an API Matter?